WICG/attribution-reporting-api/EVENT.md

 represents the event-level data associated with this source.
 This will be limited to 64 bits of information but the value can vary.
 Defaults to 0.

-- `expiry`: (optional) expiry in seconds for when the source should be deleted.
+- `expiry`: (optional) expiry in seconds for when the source is eligible for event-level attribution.
 Default is 30 days, with a maximum value of 30 days.
 The maximum expiry can also vary between browsers.
 This will be rounded to the nearest day.
+Note that if [`aggregatable_expiry`](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATE.md#attribution-source-registration) is greater than `expiry`, the source may still be eligible for attribution and create aggregatable reports, but event-level reports will be dropped.

 - `priority`: (optional) a signed 64-bit integer used to prioritize this source with respect to other matching sources.
 When a trigger redirect is